JustCxsper/cx-adminlogger/readme.md

 **cx-adminlogger** is a lightweight, export-based staff/admin command logger for FiveM.
 It sends clean, premium Discord embeds whenever staff commands are executed.

-Designed for Qbox / ox_lib, but works with any framework or resource that uses RegisterCommand or lib.addCommand.
+Designed for Qbox / ox, but works with any framework or resource that uses RegisterCommand or lib.addCommand.

 The logger can be triggered anywhere using exports.
 This resource does **NOT** hook or override anything globally.
 Instead, you explicitly log commands where they matter, giving you full control and zero surprises.